Some methods are defined by method clauses, between the

 Self <- invert :- fetch_slot(num, N) N =\= 0, fetch_slot(denom, D) store_slot(num, D), store_slot(denom, N).

-These methods modify slot values, but they don’t simply store values that are given in the message.
+These methods modify slot values, but they do not simply store values that are given in the message.
 Hence, it is more reasonable to use the send operator.

 It is possible for a method to produce more than one answer.
 For example, the class whose definition begins with